Technogeezer50/24H2_esd2iso/README.md

   Windows Setup process.
 * 24H2_esd2iso only works on Apple Silicon Macs. w11arm_esd2iso works on Macs and Linux (both Intel and ARM architectures).
+* 24H2_esd2iso has no ability to restart interrupted downloads. w11arm_esd2iso uses a different utility for downloading from Microsoft, and can restart interrupted network transfers from the point of failure -- preserving what's been downloaaded already.

 ## Licensing